pishili/TinyApp/README.md

 ## Final Product

-[1] The user can login, verify her email using header.
+[Screenshot of URLs page] The user can login, verify her email using header.
 Add, edit or delete the long urls imorted for outputting short urls.

 ![](/imgs/img1.png)

-[2] The Edit funtionality allow the user to modify their inserted long urls.
+[Screenshot of edit page] The Edit funtionality allow the user to modify their inserted long urls.

 ![](/imgs/img2.png)